 [START FIGURE 5.2 HERE]

-Key compartments, processes and pathways that govern historical and future CO2 concentrations and carbon–climate feedbacks through the coupled earth system.
+Key compartments, processes and pathways that govern historical and future CO2 concentrations and carbon–climate feedbacks through the coupled Earth system.
 The anthropogenic CO2 emissions, including land use change, are partitioned via negative feedbacks (turquoise dotted arrows) between the ocean (23%), the land (31%) and the airborne fraction (46%) of anthropogenic CO2 that sets the changing CO2 concentration in the atmosphere (2010–2019, Table 5.1).
 This regulates most of the radiative forcing that creates the heat imbalance that drives the climate feedbacks to the ocean (blue) and land (green).
 Positive feedbacks (red arrows) result from processes in the ocean and on land (red text).
-Positive feedbacks are influenced by both carbon-concentration and carbon-climate feedbacks simultaneously.
+Positive feedbacks are influenced by both carbon-concentration and carbon–climate feedbacks simultaneously.
 Additional biosphere processes have been included but these have an as yet uncertain feedback impact (blue-dotted arrows).
 CO2 removal from the atmosphere into the ocean, land and geological reservoirs, necessary for negative emissions, has been included (grey arrows).
 Although this schematic is built around CO2, the dominant GHG, some of the same processes also influence the fluxes of CH4 and N2O and the strength of the positive feedbacks from the terrestrial and ocean systems.

 [END FIGURE 5.2 HERE]

-The combined effects of climate and CO2 concentration feedbacks on the global carbon cycle are projected by ESMs to modify both the processes and natural reservoirs of carbon on a regional and global scale that may result in positive feedbacks (red arrows in Figure 5.2), which could weaken the major terrestrial and ocean sinks and disrupt both the airborne fraction and TCRE under medium to high emission scenarios (Figure 5.25; Section 5.4.5).
+The combined effects of climate and CO2 concentration feedbacks on the global carbon cycle are projected by ESMs to modify both the processes and natural reservoirs of carbon on a regional and global scale that may result in positive feedbacks (red arrows in Figure 5.2), which could weaken the major terrestrial and ocean sinks and disrupt the airborne fraction and TCRE under medium- to high-emissions scenarios (Section 5.4.5 and Figure 5.25).

 Paleo Trends and Feedbacks

 Paleoclimatic proxy records extend beyond the variability of recent decadal climate oscillations and thus provide an independent perspective on feedbacks between climate and carbon cycle dynamics.
-These past changes according to reconstructions were slower than the current anthropogenic ones, so they cannot provide an unequivocal comparison.
-Nonetheless, they can help appraise sensitivities and point toward potentially dominant mechanisms of change (Tierney et al., 2020) on (sub)centennial to (multi)millennial time scales.
+According to reconstructions, these past changes were slower than the current anthropogenic ones, so they cannot provide an unequivocal comparison.
+Nonetheless, they can help appraise sensitivities and point towards potentially dominant mechanisms of change (Tierney et al., 2020) on (sub)centennial to (multi)millennial time scales.

-AR5 (WGI, Chapter 5) concluded with medium confidence that atmospheric CO2 concentrations reached 350–450 ppm during the mid-Pliocene (3.3–3.0 Ma), and possibly 1000 ppm during the Early Eocene (52–48 Ma).
-AR5 (WGI, Chapter 5) also concluded with very high confidence that the current rates of CO2, CH4 and N2O rise in atmospheric concentrations were unprecedented with respect to the ice core record covering the last deglacial transition (LDT, 18–11 ka) and with medium confidence that the rate of change of the reconstructed GHG rise was also unprecedented compared to the lower resolution of the records of the past 800 kyr.
+The AR5 (WGI, Chapter 5) concluded with medium confidence that atmospheric CO2 concentrations reached 350–450 ppm during the mid-Pliocene (3.3–3.0 Ma), and possibly 1000 ppm during the Early Eocene (52–48 Ma).
+The AR5 (WGI, Chapter 5) also concluded with very high confidence that the current rates of increases in CO2, CH4 and N2O atmospheric concentrations were unprecedented with respect to the ice core record covering the last deglacial transition (LDT, 18–11 ka) and with medium confidence that the rate of change of the reconstructed GHG rise was also unprecedented compared to the lower resolution of the records of the past 800 kyr.

 Cenozoic Proxy CO2 Record